CalabreseLab/seekr/README.md

 #### seekr_download

-Browsing [GENCODE](https://www.gencodegenes.org/) is nice if you want to explore fasta file options.
+[GENCODE](https://www.gencodegenes.org/) is the site from which you can download lncRNA sequences and their annotations from current and former releases.
-But if you know what you want, you can just download it from the command line.
+You can also use seekr_download to obtain GENCODE lncRNAs from the command line.
 This tool is also helpful on remote clusters.

 To download all human transcripts of the latest release into a fasta file, run: